 Second, it would be very interesting to compute the MRI $I^{(n)}_1(x)$ explicitly for $n>2$ in holographic and large-$N$ symmetric-product theories, to see, first, if they agree, and second, if they indeed have a phase transition at $x=1/2$.
 Better yet would be to analytically continue the resulting expressions to general $\alpha$, and directly confirm or refute the RT formula in this case.

-Third, as discussed in subsection \ref{RTprediction}, the RT formula formula predicts that the mutual information between the two intervals is of order $c$ when they are close together, but only of order $1$ when they are far apart.
-It would be quite illuminating to find operators $\mathcal{A}_{[u_1,v_1]}$, $\mathcal{A}_{[u_2,v_2]}$ that saturate the inequality for $x>1/2$ \eqref{MIinequality} (or at least such that the left-hand side is of order $c$), and to understand what happens to them for $x\le1/2$.
-A related question is raised by the fact that, for $x\le1/2$, the MRI is of order $c$ (for $\alpha\neq1$).
+Third, we saw that, for $x\le1/2$, the MRI is of order $c$ for $\alpha\neq1$ while the MI is only of order 1.
 In order to understand the behavior better, it would be interesting to find a simple toy-model system with a large number of degrees of freedom, in which the MRI between two subsystems is of order of the number of degrees of freedom while the MI is only of order $1$.